Potential Health Risks of Energy Drinks and Sports Drinks

 Creatine

-Creatine can be derived from eating meat products, and it can be naturally produced by the body.
+Creatine can be derived from eating meat products, and the body can naturally produce it.
 However, energy drinks also contain creatine because they can help supply energy to the muscles.

-This type of amino acid can support bodybuilders and athletes, especially during long workouts in the gym.
-However, it must be noted that too much creatine can cause kidney problems.
+This amino acid can support bodybuilders and athletes, especially during long gym workouts.
+However, too much creatine can cause kidney problems.

 Ginkgo Biloba

 Another ingredient found in energy drinks is the Gingko Biloba.
-It is named after a tree found in Asia, and it has been used since ancient times.
+It is named after a tree found in Asia and has been used since ancient times.

 Ginkgo biloba is known to help in retaining memory, blood circulation, focus, and concentration.
-It is also popular to be an antidepressant.
+It is also popular as an antidepressant.

 The standard supplementation dose of Ginkgo Biloba is 60 mg, but people can take up to 240 mg daily.
-However, it is advised by medical experts to check the ingredients of the energy drinks and see to it that the Gingko Biloba content is in its moderate amount.
+However, medical experts advise checking the ingredients of energy drinks and ensuring that the Gingko Biloba content is moderate.

 Ginseng

-Another ingredient in energy drinks is Ginseng which is used as a medicinal herb since ancient times.
+Another ingredient in energy drinks is Ginseng, which has been used as a medicinal herb since ancient times.
 It is known to increase energy levels, decrease feeling tired, relieve stress, and enhance one’s memory.

-Ginseng is also known to stimulate the pituitary and the hypothalamic glands, which can secrete the adrenal corticotropic hormone.
+Ginseng also stimulates the pituitary and the hypothalamic glands, which can secrete the adrenal corticotropic hormone.

-The chemicals in Ginseng can pose harmful effects on the body.
-Thus it is recommended to have it in moderate amounts only.
+The chemicals in Ginseng can harm the body.
+Thus, it is recommended that it be consumed only in moderate amounts.

 The recommended amount of ginseng in energy drinks is from 200 mg to 2,700 mg per day.
 Some of the side effects of an overdose of ginseng are an extreme headache plus diarrhea.